Velythyl/velythyl.github.io/_pages/about.md

 I am also very interested in scientific vulgarization.
 I co-created the first ever blogpost track for ML conferences (see here), which has seen sustained success at ICLR since the inception of the track.

-My other computer science interests mainly deal with functional programming and compilation; as I work in ML, this manifests in an unending love for Jax ;P
+My other computer science interests mainly deal with functional programming and compilation; as I work in ML, this manifests in an unending love for Jax

 In my spare time I boulder, hangout with friends, got to a lot of techno and jazz events, and write.
 I like learning languages: I speak French and English fluently, I am learning Japanese right now (yes, yes, it’s to read manga, don’t judge me), and I can get by in German.